-No other changes have been made to the directorate of the company.
+No other changes have been made to the directorate of the group.

-The directors' names, details and meeting attendance are presented below and the group company secretary's name, business and postal addresses are presented on page 34.
-Directors' shareholdings in the issued share capital of the group are disclosed in note 16.
+The directors' names, details and meeting attendance are presented below and the group company secretary's name, business and postal addresses are presented on page 37.
+Directors' shareholdings in the issued share capital of the group are disclosed in note 15.